wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 = Building Wordpress sites for others? =

-Use one of our free contact form plugins for any website you help with. <BR>
+Use one of our free contact form plugins for wordPress on any website you build and manage all vCita plugins from one dashbaord. <BR>
-Special admin control panel is designed to make Wordpress plugin integration and management easy. <BR>
+Visit <a href ="http://www.vcita.com?invite=WP">www.vcita.com</a> for additional information

 == Installation ==